22dylan/22dylan.github.io/_pages/reasearch.md

 permalink: /research/
 ---

 If you see this, something is working.
+More coming soon.